Regular polygon

 In Euclidean geometry, a regular polygon is a polygon that is direct equiangular (all angles are equal in measure) and equilateral (all sides have the same length).
-Regular polygons may be either convex, star or skew.
+Regular polygons may be either convex or star.
 In the limit, a sequence of regular polygons with an increasing number of sides approximates a circle, if the perimeter or area is fixed, or a regular apeirogon (effectively a straight line), if the edge length is fixed.

 General properties

-These properties apply to all regular polygons, whether convex or star.
+These properties apply to all regular polygons, whether convex or star: